michaelfecker/grid-0x6/README.md

 3. Compute the neighboring triangles for each triangle,
 4. Randomly (or at least pseudo-randomly) combine two adjacent triangles into a parallelogram.
 Each triangle may only be part of one parallelogram.
 5. Some of the triangles may not find an adjacent triangle which is not in another parallelogram.
 This will create an irregular structure.
+6. Each paralellogram is split into four rectangles.
+7. Each remaining triangle is split into three rectangles.